-Campaign finance data8 shows that campaign donors are overrepresented in areas of the City that are disproportionately wealthy and white and non-representative of the racial and socioeconomic diversity of Oakland residents overall.
+Campaign finance data8 shows that campaign donors are overrepresented in areas of the City that are disproportionately wealthy and white and non-representative of the racial and socioeconomic diversity of Oakland residents overall.9

 Over half of contributions from Oakland residents (52 percent) come from neighborhoods in just four zip codes (94611, 94610, 94618, and 94612).
-Over 80 percent of Oaklanders live in zip codes that are ethnically and racially diverse.
-However, campaign data from Oakland's 2014, 2016, and 2018 election cycles shows that 42 percent of contributions made to Oakland candidates came from the three Oakland zip codes that are comprised of residents with the highest median household income in the City.
-Additionally, the data shows that these same zip codes contain over a 50 percent white population.10
+Over 80 percent of Oaklanders live in zip codes that are ethnically and racially diverse.10 However, campaign data from Oakland's 2014, 2016, and 2018 election cycles shows that 42 percent of contributions made to Oakland candidates came from the three Oakland zip codes that are comprised of residents with the highest median household income in the City.
+Additionally, the data shows that these same zip codes contain over a 50 percent white population.11

 8 The Oakland campaign finance data used for this report comes from the City of Oakland Public Ethics Commission Public Portal for Campaign Finance and Lobbyist Disclosure, data from most recent filings for the years 2013 - 2019, last accessed 5/21/19.
 Oakland campaign committees submit campaign finance data according to the deadlines and reporting requirements of the California Political Reform Act.
-9 For the purposes of this report, diverse zip codes are defined as 50 percent or more residents identifying as people of color.
-Source: U.S. Census Bureau; American Community Survey, 2017 American Community Survey 5-Year Estimates, http://factfinder.census.gov; Last accessed 5/31/2019.
+9 Oakland demographic data cited in this report comes from American Community Survey (ACS) 2018 5-Year Estimates.
+The ACS is an ongoing survey by the U.S. Census Bureau.

+10 For the purposes of this report, diverse zip codes are defined as U.S. Census Bureau Zip Code Tabulation Areas with 50 percent or more of the population identifying as "Hispanic or Latino" or a race other than "White Alone."
+DATA SOURCE: U.S. Census Bureau; American Community Survey, 2018 American Community Survey 5-Year Estimates, Tables B03002; generated by PEC staff using https://api.census.gov; Last access 24 July 2020. " Id.
 The three zip codes in Oakland, mentioned above, with a majority of white residents and the highest household incomes (94611, 94618, 94610) contributed over \$1 million to candidates in the last three City elections, while residents in the City's three most diverse zip codes (94601, 94603, 94621) contributed just over \$136,000.
 This data further highlights the fact that donors are concentrated in the wealthiest and whitest Oakland neighborhoods.

-Moreover, in zip code 94611, which includes Montclair and parts of the Oakland Hills, is home to just 9 percent of Oakland's total population but is the source of 18 percent of all contributors over \$100 from Oakland residents (400 donors per election on average).
-Sixty-four percent of residents in that zip code are white, and the median household income is almost double that of Oakland households overall.11
+Moreover, zip code 94611, which includes Montclair and parts of the Oakland Hills, is home to just 9 percent of Oakland's total population but is the source of 18 percent of all contributors over \$100 from Oakland residents (400 donors per election on average).
+Sixty-four percent of residents in that zip code are white, and the median household income is almost double that of Oakland households overall.12

-In contrast, the similarly sized zip code 94603, which includes East Oakland, is comprised of a population made up of 96 percent people of color and a household income that is below the median.
-Here, the donors accounted for less than 1 percent of all Oakland contributors of over \$100 (21 donors per election on average).
+In contrast, the similarly sized zip code 94603, which includes East Oakland, is comprised of a population made up of 96 percent people of color and households with a median income below that of Oakland overall.
+Here, the donors accounted for just 1 percent of all Oakland contributions of over \$100 (21 donors per election on average).
 All told, zip code 94611 contributed 18 times the amount to City candidates as zip code 94603 did in the last three elections.